Composability is currently an Early Access Feature in Alpha status.

 )

-The transfer of a contract effectively changes the residence domain of the contract, in other words, the consensus among the stakeholders on which domain should be used to sequence actions on a contract.
+The transfer of a contract effectively changes the residence sync domain of the contract, in other words, the consensus among the stakeholders on which sync domain should be used to sequence actions on a contract.
 The contract itself is still stored only on the involved participants.

 Atomic acceptance

-The paint offer and the IOU contract both reside on the iou domain now.
+The paint offer and the IOU contract both reside on the iou sync domain now.
 Accordingly, the painter can complete the workflow by accepting the offer.

 // Painter accepts the paint offer on the IOU domain